The Clear Edge

 Day 2: Energy Architecture (2 hours)

-Now you take yesterday’s data and build a schedule around it.
-Not a schedule you think you should have.
-A schedule your energy actually supports.
+Now you take yesterday’s data and build a schedule around it—not a schedule you think you should have, but one your energy actually supports.

 The mapping process:

-Take your Day 1 energy map.
-Take your current weekly activities.
-Match them to energy levels using this logic:
+Take your Day 1 energy map and your current weekly activities, then match them to energy levels using this logic:

 • High-value work (strategy, deep client work, creative problem-solving) goes into your peak energy windows.
 Every single time.
 No exceptions.